ryanCoder1/region-city-landing-pages-builder-preparer/README.md

 Find a website like https://www.freemaptools.com/find-zip-codes-inside-radius.htm

-Start a search of a specific city and the radius from it This will print out a list of zip codes that can be put in .txt file.
+Start a search of a specific city and the radius from it.
+This will print out a list of zip codes that can be copy and pasted into a .txt file.
-The .txt file of the zip codes is ran through the browser as a localhost url http:// localhost:8080 / generatecitystate.php?fileName= (name of .txt file without the .txt on it)
+The .txt file of the zip codes is ran through the browser as a localhost url http:// localhost:8080 / generatecitystate.php?fileName= (name of zipcode .txt file WITHOUT the .TXT AT THE END)

 With a google map api access key, that you need to provide, the zip codes are read from the .txt file and returned as a State, City combination in a new .txt file with the same name as the query string in the url but with (write) added to the end.